Theodelinda

-Theodelinda, also spelled Theudelinde (c.
+Theodelinda, also spelt Theudelinde (c.
 570 – 628 AD), was a queen of the Lombards through marriage to two successive Lombard kings, Authari and Agilulf.
 She later served as regent of the Kingdom of the Lombards during the minority of her son, Adaloald, and as co-regent after he came of age, from 616 to 626.
 For well over thirty years, she wielded considerable influence throughout the Lombard realm, which encompassed much of Italy between the Apennines and the Alps.

 Life

 She was the daughter of duke Garibald I of Bavaria and Waldrada.

-Born a Bavarian princess to King Garibald, Theodelinda's heritage included being descended on her mother's side from the previous Lombard king, Waco, whose family had ruled seven generations prior according tradition.
+Born a Bavarian princess to King Garibald, Theodelinda's heritage included being descended on her mother's side from the previous Lombard king, Waco, whose family had ruled seven generations prior according to tradition.

 First marriage

 Theodelinda was married first in 588 to Authari, king of the Lombards, son of King Cleph.
-There are indications that Pope Gregory I may have had an interest in encouraging this marriage as it would tie a Bavarian Catholic with the Arian Lombards, (Note: Maintaining a relationship with Theodelinda was in the interest of the Catholic papacy as it provided Gregory with a toehold on the Lombard court.) something he did previously, when he promoted the marriage between the Frankish princess Bertha —great-granddaughter of Clovis I—and the Kentish Æthelberht of Kent.
-Theodelinda's time with Authari was brief for he died in 590.
+There are indications that Pope Gregory I may have had an interest in encouraging this marriage, as it would tie a Bavarian Catholic with the Arian Lombards, (Note: Maintaining a relationship with Theodelinda was in the interest of the Catholic papacy as it provided Gregory with a toehold on the Lombard court.) something he did previously, when he promoted the marriage between the Frankish princess Bertha —great-granddaughter of Clovis I—and the Kentish Æthelberht of Kent.
+Theodelinda's time with Authari was brief, for he died in 590.